natefleming/retail-ai/README.md

 The system uses a LangGraph-based workflow with the following key nodes:

 - **Message Validation**: Validates incoming requests (`message_validation_node`)
-- **Agent Routing**: Routes messages to appropriate specialized agents
+- **Agent Routing**: Routes messages to appropriate specialized agents using supervisor or swarm patterns
 - **Agent Execution**: Processes requests using specialized agents with their configured tools
 - **Response Generation**: Returns structured responses to users